 Remove any brush or debris that has collected on the underbody, chassis, or under the hood.
 These accumulations can be a fire hazard.
 After operation in mud or sand, have the brake linings cleaned and checked.
 These substances can cause glazing and uneven braking.
 Check the body structure, steering, suspension, wheels, tires, and exhaust system for damage.
 Also, check the fuel lines and cooling system for any leakage.
-Your vehicle will require more frequent service due to off-road use.
+Your vehicle will require more frequent service if you drive on unpaved roads.

-All cost resulting from off road driving must be paid by the lessee.
+All cost resulting from driving on F-roads must be paid by the lessee.
 Suppose you are steering through a sharp curve.
 Then you suddenly accelerate.
 Both control systems-steering and acceleration-have to do their work where the tires meet the road.
 Adding the sudden acceleration can demand too much of those places.
 You can lose control.
 What should you do if this ever happens?
 Ease up on the accelerator pedal, steer the vehicle the way you want it to go, and slow down.
 Speed limit signs near curves warn that you should adjust your speed.
 Of course, the posted speeds are based on good weather and road conditions.
 Under less favorable conditions you will want to go slower.
 If you need to reduce speed when approaching a curve, do it before you enter the curve, while the front wheels are straight ahead.
 Try to adjust the speed so you can drive through the curve.
 Maintain a reasonable, steady speed.
 Wait to accelerate until you are out of the curve, and then accelerate gently into the straightaway.
+Recommended speed is displayed on blue signs.

-STEERING IN EMERGENCIES
+12. STEERING IN EMERGENCIES